An industry leader in 10-year investment performance

 Income protection pays you a regular income (up to your maximum benefit period) if an illness or injury means you can't work due to a total and temporary disablement or partial and temporary disablement (as defined in our Accumulation Account Insurance Guide).

 It’s important to note that there are various circumstances when your QSuper income protection cover will end.
-Obviously you can apply to cancel your cover.
-There are other circumstances, though, and these include:
+These are shown below:

 It's important to distinguish between income protection cover and your income protection benefit (which is the payment of the income stream).